walterFeng/ComfyUI-MVAdapter/README.md

 This extension integrates [MV-Adapter](https://github.com/huanngzh/MV-Adapter) into ComfyUI, allowing users to generate multi-view consistent images from text prompts or single images directly within the ComfyUI interface.

-## Features
+## 🔥 Feature Updates

-* Generate multi-view consistent images from text prompts
+* [2024-12-09] Support integration with SDXL LoRA
-* Generate multi-view consistent images from a single image
+* [2024-12-02] Generate multi-view consistent images from text prompts or a single image
-* More features are coming...

 ## Installation